• Skip to primary navigation

 Here's what you'll need

-Shrimp, flour, butter, onion, celery, green bell peppers, stewed/canned tomatoes, a spice blend - Creole seasoning (or Cajun seasoning), high-quality prepared seafood stock, Worcestershire sauce, Louisiana pepper sauce (optional) and white rice.
+Fresh shrimp, flour, butter, yellow onion, celery, green bell peppers, stewed/canned tomatoes, a spice blend – Creole seasoning (or Cajun seasoning), high-quality prepared seafood stock, Worcestershire sauce, Louisiana pepper sauce (optional) and white rice.

 If you want it really spicy, add cayenne pepper and Louisiana hot sauce - both of these are optional.